valtimo-platform/valtimo-documentation/release-notes/major12/12.0.0/valtimo-backend-libraries.md

 * **valtimo-dependency-versions module**

-  A new `valtimo-dependency-versions` module has been created, which at the same time removes the version control from `valtimo-dependencies` and `valtimo-gzac-depenencies`.
+  A new `valtimo-dependency-versions` module has been created, which at the same time removes the version control from `valtimo-dependencies` and `valtimo-gzac-dependencies`.

   This module specifies versions for dependencies of Valtimo.